rdsea/bigdataplatforms/tutorials/nifi/README.md

     binlog_format = row
     ```

-    > Make sure you setup it right, otherwise binary logging feature might not work.
+    > Make sure we setup it right, otherwise binary logging feature might not work.
 In the practice, we can give you the access to a remote MySQL server, make sure you have "mysql" installed in your machine.

-  - Define a database user name for test: such as **cse4640** with password ="bigdataplatforms"
+  - Define a database user name for test: such as **Username** with **Password** are provided during the hands-on
   - Create a database under the selected username.
 E.g., create a database **bdpdb**
     ```mysql
     mysql> create database bdpdb;
     mysql> use bdpdb;
     ```
-  - Then create a table like:
+  - Then create a table, called **myTable**, like:
     ```mysql
     CREATE TABLE myTable (
       id INTEGER PRIMARY KEY,